brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ You can find me on Twitter

-^ I have a blog on which I write about PHP and programming in general.
+^ I have a blog called stitcher.io on which I write about PHP and programming in general.
-A lot of the things in this talk today are also written down there: stitcher.io
+A lot of the things I'll talk about today are also written down there.

 ---